 Misconceptions

 As stated already above, post hoc power is not relevant in the assessment for BE.
 Consequently, it is not mentioned in any (‼) of the current global guidelines.
-Recently the WHO argued against it.12
+The WHO argued against calculating it.15

 The a posteriori power of the study does not need to be calculated.
 The power of interest is that calculated before the study is conducted to ensure that the adequate sample size has been selected. […] The relevant power is the power to show equivalence within the pre-defined acceptance range.